PuntoCommerce/marketing-cloud-connector/doc/README.md

 - Cart (add/modify/remove)
 - Order placement

-The above tracked information then prepares you for MC's Abandonment functionality (which requires a services engagement with MC team).
+The tracked information then you for MC Abandonment functionality (which requires a services engagement).
 MC's Abandonment functionality includes abandoned cart, abandoned browse, abandoned search.

 In addition to tracking page analytics, you can also opt to enable Streaming Updates, which updates your product catalog and content assets in MC's database as they are viewed.